 Previously update Feb.
 2020: Things are happening in the area of Cary closest to Raleigh.

-Two projects — one approved and in progress and one that’s seeking a rezoning for its redevelopment — would transform the area, called Eastern Cary Gateway.
+Two projects — Fenton and the Cary Towne Center redevelopment — would transform the area, called Eastern Cary Gateway.

 Why it’s a big deal:

 The 2.2 million square-feet of Class A office space of the two projects combined is equivalent to the Class A office square footage under construction or planned in fast-growing Downtown Raleigh.

 Together, the mixed use developments would add a significant amount of higher-density housing in a town whose history is largely suburban residential developments.

 Fenton, the 92-acre development of office, multi-family housing and retail under construction now just off the Cary Towne Boulevard exit of I-40, is just the beginning.